strongs20/seg-bbox-labeller/README.md

 ```

 ### Project Directory Preparation
-First, organize your images and labels into the appropriate folders within the project directory.
+First, place your images and labels folder into a folder called "dataset" in the root of the project directory.
 Ensure that both the images and their corresponding labels share the same filenames.
 For example:

+- dataset
   - images
     - 001.png
     - 002.png
     - ...
   - labels
     - 001.json
     - 002.json
     - ...

 ### Launching the Application
 Navigate into the project directory and start the labelling tool by executing the following commands: